From A Wiki of Ice and Fire

 See here for more images of Bran.

 Bran has three older siblings (Robb, Sansa, and Arya) and one younger (Rickon).
 He also has a bastard half-brother, Jon Snow.
-Bran was educated by Maester Luwin and trained with weapons.
-He dreamed of becoming a knight of the Kingsguard.
+As a child, Bran was educated by Maester Luwin and trained with weapons.
+Before his fall, he dreamed of becoming a knight of the Kingsguard, and would constantly hear their stories until their names became "like music to him".

 A Game of Thrones

-On a climbing expedition, Bran passes a window through which he sees the queen and her brother Ser Jaime making love.
+When King Robert Baratheon and the older men leave on a hunting trip, Bran impulsively decides on a climbing expedition.
+During this expedition he passes a window through which he sees the queen and her brother Ser Jaime making love.
 He is shocked after being spotted and loses his grip, almost falling before being caught by the Kingslayer.
 Jaime then pushes him from the window, intending to kill him to keep secret the incestuous love affair, but Bran survives and enters a coma.

-While Bran is comatose, he is saved by his direwolf from an assassination attempt: the wolf tears out the killer's throat.
-During that coma, Bran has many visions, including a three-eyed crow that tells him it can teach him to fly.
+While Bran is comatose, an attempt is made on his life by an unnamed catspaw.
+Lady Catelyn delays the assassin long enough for Bran’s direwolf to arrive and tear out his throat.
+In the meantime, during the coma, Bran has many visions, including a hazy memory of his falling from the tower and a three-eyed crow that tells him it can teach him to fly.
 With the crow's guidance, Bran wakes and immediately names his direwolf Summer.
 Bran is crippled from the fall and unable to walk, but the crow tells him that he is the winged wolf bound in chains.
-After he wakes, he learns much Northern lore from Maester Luwin and Old Nan.
+After he wakes, he learns much northern lore from Maester Luwin and Old Nan.

-When Tyrion Lannister stops at Winterfell on his way back from The Wall, he gives schematics for a saddle designed for Bran's crippled form, despite threats from Bran's brother Robb, acting as Lord of Winterfell, and the direwolves.
-Later, while testing this out on a ride in the Wolfswood, Bran is ambushed by a band of wildlings and Night's Watch deserters, but is rescued by Robb, Theon Greyjoy, Grey Wind, and Summer.
+When Tyrion Lannister stops at Winterfell on his way back from the Wall, he gives schematics for a saddle designed for Bran's crippled form, despite threats from Bran's brother Robb, acting as Lord of Winterfell, and the direwolves.
+Bran, however, is overjoyed at the prospect of learning to ride again.
+Later, while testing Tyrion's suggestion out on a ride in the Wolfswood, Bran is ambushed by a band of wildlings and Night's Watch deserters, but is rescued by Robb, Theon Greyjoy, Grey Wind, and Summer.

 A Clash of Kings